(Pocket-lint) - Apple Music is a subscription-based music streaming service, like Spotify, offering access to over 60 million songs.

 Mac and PC users will also need to upgrade to the newest version of iTunes, which you can do from this Apple support page.
 Meanwhile, Android users can go to this support page to learn more about how to get Apple Music on their phones up and running.

-Apple Music: How does it work on Apple Watch?
+Does Apple Music work on Apple Watch?

 You can sync music from your Apple Music library to your Apple Watch - just like a playlist.
 All music is locally stored on Apple Watch.

-Apple Music: How do you navigate the UI?
+How do you navigate Apple Music?

 Once you download the Apple Music app and sign up, you will go through a music-tailoring process, which will ask you to select music genres you like and dislike, followed by artists you like and dislike.
 After you've moved through the simple process, you'll find yourself on the For You screen.